esnet/udplbd2/README.md

 ### Dataplane Commands

 The `dataplane` subcommand provides several commands for testing the dataplane.
-Most dataplane commands require an `EJFAT_URL` environment variable OR the specified config file to actually be running with `udplbd start` or `udplbd mock`.
+Most dataplane commands require an `EJFAT_URI` environment variable OR the specified config file to actually be running with `udplbd start` or `udplbd mock`.

 - **Receive EJFAT Events**